ibm-databand/databand-workshop/Python/section 1.md

 2. Pipeline_GreatOutdoors_Demo.py
 3. Lineage__GreatOutdoors_Demo.py

+Download the content of this folder into your project.
 You can review the data files but the main theme is outdoors equipment sales.
 In step 1. the base file will be prepared, in step 2. abstracts will be created.
 In step 3. again abstracts will be created but mainly to get a form of lineage in Databand.